Keep those contacts clean! Here's how to avoid common complications with your lenses.

 Proper care and handling are a must.
 It’s worth taking a few minutes every day to save you from what could potentially be a lifetime of trouble.

-• Check to make sure the lens isn’t ripped or damaged in any way.
+- Check for damage.
+Make sure the lens isn’t ripped or broken in any way.

-• Don’t let your eyes dry out during the day – keep eye drops handy.
+- Keep eye drops handy.
+Don’t let your eyes dry out during the day.

 The simplest way to avoid problems with contact lenses is to use them exactly how they are prescribed.
 It’s really that easy.
 Every morning and every night, follow your routine to the letter.